Mossman556/MYSQL-CRUD-Student-Add-project/README.md

 # Usage

 If you want to Test this Student Record Management System there is an exe file in Output folder and you also need to install XAMPP.
 I put couple of pictures on how to setup the MYSQL Database.
 Basically just add new database called student and then new table called studen_table and add the columns in the picture.
+Pictures can be found in pictures folder.